- The giant huntsman spider only lives in caves in Laos, and it can have a leg span up to a horrifying twelve inches.

 #6.
-Biggest Spiders: Hercules Baboon Spider – 7.9-inch Leg Span
+Hercules Baboon Spider – 7.9 inch Leg Span

 Biologists have only found the Hercules baboon spider one time, but they collected it in Nigeria over 100 years ago.
 You can see it in London’s Natural History Museum.
 This East African arthropod takes its name from the fact that its rusty-brown body looks like a baboon.
 It may be the heaviest spider ever captured.

-The Face-size tarantula has about an 8-inch leg span.
+The Face-size tarantula has about an 8 inch leg span.
 This spider found in Sri Lanka and India lives in old buildings and decaying wood.
 Its diet consists of birds, lizards, rodents, and snakes that are often bigger than this animal’s length.

 This tarantula has daffodil-yellow banding on its legs and a pink band around its body.
 Scientists did not discover it until 2012, and biologists think there may be even more unknown arthropod species living in the northern area of Sri Lanka.
-Still, it is dangerous for them to explore there because of the ongoing conflict.
+These big spiders have a massive leg span, but still isn’t the largest spider in the world.

 First, this spider uses its fangs to inject venom into its prey.
 This venom kills the prey.
 Then, it releases fluid to digest the prey partially.
 While it is not listed as endangered, its Atlantic Forest habitat is constantly shrinking because of human developments.